danielmiessler/SecLists/Discovery/Web-Content/README.md

 Use for: Discvering sensitive content in Apache web servers.
 Date of last update: Jan 26, 2015

+## ApacheTomcat.fuzz.txt
+Use for: Discovering sensitive content in Apache Tomcat servers.
+Date of last update: Dec 14, 2017

 ## raft-* wordlists
 Use for: Directory and file brute-forcing leading to identification of vulnerabilities in web applications.
 Source: [Google's RAFT](https://code.google.com/archive/p/raft/)